 Busted water pipes are a major problem, particularly if it happens without warning or if you can't find out where it happened.
 Often the toughest pipe break is one below the slab of a house.
 If your pipes bust below the foundation, it will require major repairs that include digging out the area of the damage.
-The only way to know the exact location of a busted water pipe is to see it, but there are ways to know if you are likely to find a busted pipe when you can't locate one anywhere else in the home.
+The only way to know the exact location of a busted water pipe is to see it, but there are ways to know if you're likely to find a busted pipe when you can't locate one anywhere else in the home.

 The first sign of a busted water pipe somewhere on your property is a lack of water service.
-Unless you have a scheduled interruption or have not paid you water bill, your home's water shouldn't stop coming from the tap otherwise unless there is a break in the pipes between the meter and your home.
+Unless you have a scheduled interruption or haven't paid you water bill, your home's water shouldn't stop coming from the tap otherwise unless there is a break in the pipes between the meter and your home.
 In some instances this could mean a break below the foundation.

 Sometimes when a water pipe bursts, it doesn't come all the way apart.
 The water may not stop completely as a result, but the same cracks that let the water escape the pipe may also draw in air, which is then forced through the lines to the various fixtures in your home.
-When air is in the line, it will result in a sputtering and spitting at the faucets and it may cause pipes to rattle.
+When air is in the line, it results in a sputtering and spitting at the faucets, and it may cause pipes to rattle.

 Flooding is sure way to know that there is a pipe busted.
 Until the water main is shut off, the water from the pipes will continue to flow and may pool in the lower areas of your home.
 If you have a basement, this is likely where flooding would be obvious first if the damaged pipes are below the foundation.

 Indoor and Outdoor Sewer Odors